QAston/DMocks-revived/README.md

 ---------------------
 DMocks uses dub (github.com/rejectedsoftware/dub) as a build system.
 Dub was chosen because it supports generation of visuald and monod projects and is actively maintained.
 You can use any other build system if you wish.

-Build using dub:
+###Build using dub:
-	-install dub (github.com/rejectedsoftware/dub)
+	- install dub (github.com/rejectedsoftware/dub)
-	-in root directory of DMocks run using your shell (or cmd.exe on windows): `dub build` or `dub build --config=[build configuration, see below]`
+	- in root directory of DMocks run using your shell (or cmd.exe on windows): `dub build` or `dub build --config=[build configuration, see below]
-	-more info about using dub is available on their git repository
+	- more info about using dub is available on their git repository

-Available dub build configurations:
+###Available dub build configurations:
-	-library - produces dmocks-revived.lib file which can be included in your project, see examples/with-lib in the repository to see how this can be used
+	- library - produces dmocks-revived.lib file which can be included in your project, see examples/with-lib in the repository to see how this can be used
-	-tests - produces standalone executable useful for debugging the library itself
+	- tests - produces standalone executable useful for debugging the library itself

-Available version switches:
+###Available version switches:
-	-DMocksTest - compile unit tests into the library (works only when unittest build enabled) -DMocksTestStandalone - produce main function to run tests, so standalone executable can be generated -DMocksDebug - add various debug messages, mostly internal dmocks stuff
+	- DMocksTest - compile unit tests into the library (works only when unittest build enabled)
+	- DMocksTestStandalone - produce main function to run tests, so standalone executable can be generated
+	- DMocksDebug - add various debug messages, mostly internal dmocks stuff

 Capabilities
 ---------------------
 dmocks can mock any class, interface, templated class, or templated interface.
 It uses inheritance, so it cannot mock structs.
 It cannot mock templated methods; that is, in the following example, the method bar will not be mocked:

-`
-class Foo {<br />
+	class Foo {
-    void bar (T) (T value) {}<br />
+		void bar (T) (T value) {}
-}<br />
-`
+	}

 At the same time, using that method will not result in an error.
 So take care in that situation. dmocks supports repetition intervals:

-`
-// This call can be repeated anywhere from five to nine times. <br />
+	// This call can be repeated anywhere from five to nine times.
-// It must take the same arguments and will return the same value. <br />
+	// It must take the same arguments and will return the same value. m.expect(obj.method(args)).returns(value).repeat(5, 9);
-m.expect(obj.method(args)).returns(value).repeat(5, 9); <br />
-`

 dmocks supports unordered and ordered expectations.

 dmocks supports expectations on void methods, of course; unfortunately, the syntax is different (I'm looking for ways around this):

-`
-mocked.method(args); <br />
+	mocked.method(args);
-mocker.lastCall.repeat(3, 4); <br />
+	mocker.lastCall.repeat(3, 4);
-`

 You can use that syntax with methods that have return values, too.

 Currently, dmocks intercepts method calls on methods in Object that are not overridden, such as opEquals and opHash.
 This can make Bad Things happen with associative arrays.
 One future point is to allow the methods that are inherited from Object and not overridden to pass through.
 In the meantime, though, you can do the following:
-`

 	// Allow storage in associative arrays <br />
-// This is only necessary when mocking a concrete class, not with interfaces <br />
+	// This is only necessary when mocking a concrete class, not with interfaces mocker.expect(mocked.toHash).passThrough.repeatAny;
-mocker.expect(mocked.toHash).passThrough.repeatAny; <br />
 	mocker.expect(mocked.opEquals).ignoreArgs.passThrough.repeatAny;
-`